CelsoSantos/nodejs-typescript-template/README.md

 ## Linting & Formatting

--   Run `yarn lint` or `npm lint` to lint the code.
+-   Run `npm lint` to lint the code.
--   Run `yarn format` or `npm format` to format the code.
+-   Run `npm format` to format the code.

 ## Testing

-Check the placeholder test examples to get started :

-- `/src/app.ts` that provide a function `sum`
-- `/test/app.spec.ts` who test the `sum` function

-This files are just an example, feel free to remove it

--   Run `yarn test` or `npm test` to execute all tests.
+-   Run `npm test` to execute all tests.
--   Run `yarn test:watch` or `npm test:watch` to run tests in watch (loop) mode.
+-   Run `npm test:watch` to run tests in watch (loop) mode.
--   Run `yarn test:coverage` or `npm test:coverage` to see the tests coverage report.
+-   Run `npm test:coverage` to see the tests coverage report.